Meet the Russian Winter Olympians fighting to clear their names

 The entire Russian Olympic Committee was suspended from the Games, after investigations by two commissions confirmed widespread doping by Russian athletes at Sochi -- which Russia denies.

-So any Russian athlete cleared to compete in the upcoming Winter Games in PyeongChang, South Korea, will have to do so representing "Olympic Athletes from Russia" --with no use of the Russian flag or national anthem permitted.
+So any Russian athlete cleared to compete in the upcoming Winter Games in Pyeongchang, South Korea, will have to do so representing "Olympic Athletes from Russia" -- with no use of the Russian flag or national anthem permitted.

 They will also have to prove they are clean to the IOC before they will be allowed to compete under a neutral flag.